 In the following chart, bimetallic combinations are divided into five groups in the order of decreasing desirability.

 The SOLID SOLUBILITY group generally has high ductility, and produces excellent weldments; the strength is generally equal to or greater than that of the weaker of the two materials.

 The COMPLEX STRUCTURES group can have almost any ductility.
-Use of joints in this group would require individual evaluations, but should be useful for many engineering applications.
+The use of joints in this group would require individual evaluations but should be useful for many engineering applications.

 The INSUFFICIENT DATA group has not yet been fully tested.
 The lack of complete data for these systems makes them suspect, and investigation of their properties is suggested.

 The NO DATA AVAILABLE group will require careful study before use.